quicwg/base-drafts/draft-ietf-quic-transport.md

 If the peer sent the disable_active_migration transport parameter, an endpoint also MUST NOT send packets (including probing packets; see {{probing}}) from a different local address to the address the peer used during the handshake.
-An endpoint which has sent this transport parameter, but detects that a peer has nonetheless migrated to a different network MUST either drop the incoming packets on that path without generating a stateless reset or proceed with path validation and allow the peer to migrate.
+An endpoint that has sent this transport parameter, but detects that a peer has nonetheless migrated to a different remote address MUST either drop the incoming packets on that path without generating a stateless reset or proceed with path validation and allow the peer to migrate.
 Generating a stateless reset or closing the connection would allow third parties in the network to cause